azisseno/LWW-Element-Set/README.md

 The Implementation of CRDT LWW ELement Set complete with Unit Testing.

 **2. CRDT-LWW-UI**
 The UI with simple MVC just to present the code visually.
-I made it as fast as possible so, please ignore the code quality :D
+I made it as fast as possible so, please ignore the design pattern :D